 - Period of full employment

-- Rising wages for working class.
+- Rising wages for the working class.

 - Erosion of class privileges

-- Improvement in universal education
+- Improvement in universal education and universal health care.

 - Growth of financial sector and growth in wages for high earners

 - Privatisation and deregulation, especially deregulation of financial sector